 Installment purchase debt consists of various leases incurred for the purchase of equipment which is then leased by Questar III under similar terms to its component districts.
-The contracts will generally mature in two years.
 All installment purchase debts are collateralized by various equipment.
+The leases are payable \$950,211 in 2015, \$703,853 in 2016 and \$154,358 in 2017.